Taiwan boasts an incredible but very underrated cuisine. Here’s my Taiwan food guide to everything you can’t miss from street food to dining.

 This fast-food chain was founded in Japan.
 But it’s wildly popular across East Asia.
 They make an incredible Rice Burger with buns made of rice mixed with barley and millet.
 It’s a much healthier and more interesting alternative to your typical burger.

-I had mine with seafood oozing out of the two rice buns.
-Yet it was surprisingly neat and easy to eat.
-There are several vegetarian and vegan options available too.
+The seafood oozes between two buns made of rice.
+Yet it’s also surprisingly easy to eat.
+There are vegetarian and vegan options available too.

 Deep in the hills of Miaoli County in northwestern Taiwan, a restaurant overlooks a tea field and serves a fusion of Hakka, Japanese and Taiwanese food with flavorful green tea.